Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 </summary>

 #### What:
-- Trades Helper program (NEW)
+- Trades Helper Program
-- 1 to 1 tutoring in rural Dufferin County
-- Digital Literacy (Tuesdays and Wednesdays)
+- Digital Literacy
-- GED Prep
+- GED preparation – call for interview and assessment
-- Just for YOUth after school 1 to 1 tutoring program
+- Just For Youth after school 1 to 1 tutoring program
+- Literacy and numeracy assessments
-- Math and Reading groups for age 6‒12 years
+- Math or reading groups for children 6–12 years
-- Essential skills program for young adults 16‒22 years, not in school (February ‒ March only)
+- Let’s Get Real – research and development on education/career options for young adults not in school
-- Financial Literacy (Spring and Fall 2020)
-- Safe Food Handling training with certificate (Winter and Summer 2020)
+- Safe Food Handling
-- Circles Wellington County
+- Financial Literacy
-- Cashier Training
+- Stronger Together
 #### Who:
 Adults (19+ years), Youth (16‒22 years), Children (6‒12 years)
 #### When:
-##### GED Prep
-Monday ‒ Thursday at 9:00am‒4:30pm (please call if you require a meeting outside of these hours)

-\* GED Prep assessments on Saturdays by appointment only

-##### Essential Skills for Employment and 1 to 1 Tutoring
-Monday ‒ Thursday at 9:00am‒4:30pm
-Programs designed to fit your specific needs

-##### Just For YOUth program
-Various evening times.
-Homework help;
-Literacy and Numeracy assessments; Career/education searching and development for young adults with little to no direction.

-##### Short Term Programs
-Safe food handling and Financial Literacy are available when there is a group of 4 or more adults.
-Call the Learning Centre to register or create your own group and we will run the program just for your group!

-##### Circles Program
-Wednesday evenings 5:00pm‒7:30pm
-\* please phone to learn more about this program and the application process

-##### Learning Centre Hours
+Call the Learning Centre for dates and times of programs.

-Monday ‒ Thursday at 9:00am‒4:30pm Friday at 9:00am‒12:00pm
+Office Hours: Monday ‒ Thursday at 9:00am‒4:30pm, Friday at 9:00am‒12:00pm
 #### Where:
 **Arthur**—207A George Street (P.O.
 Box 256)

-(transportation available for adults to and from office)
+Transportation can be arranged for those who require to and from the office in Arthur.
 #### Ask For:
-Elizabeth Debergh—Executive Director
-Pat Belding—Adult Co-ordinator
-Laurie Few—Youth Co-ordinator
-Jessica McClennan—Circles Coach / Adult Literacy Instructor

 (519) 848-3462 or literacy@thewclc.ca
 </details>